cooldog14/calculator-tp1/readme.md

 ---

 ### 💯 **Rating system**
-- 10 points for the overall readibility of your code: is your code understandable, or is it unnecessarily complex and opaque ?
+- 10 points for the overall quality of your code: is your code understandable, or is it unnecessarily complex and opaque ?
 Does it respect most of SOLID principles as well as the design guidelines learnt in class ?
 Here are some reminders that may help you write clean code in this specific exercise :
   - Single Responsibility Principle : a class or a function should focus on one and only one thing.
 They should have no more than one reason to change
   - Naming : try to give meaningful names to classes, methods and variables.
   - Avoid comments.
 Explain yourself through the code.